Update on Conagra Brands, Inc. (NYSE:CAG) for the day

 Performance:

-The return on assets for Conagra Brands, Inc. stands at *TBA, (ROA – calculated by dividing the total annual earnings by the company’s total assets – illustrates how profitable a company really is in relation to its total assets).
-The dividend yield stands at 2.05% while the payout ratio is 69.80%.
+The return on assets for Conagra Brands, Inc. stands at 4.90%, (ROA – calculated by dividing the total annual earnings by the company’s total assets – illustrates how profitable a company really is in relation to its total assets).
+The dividend yield stands at 2.07% while the payout ratio is 69.90%.

-At present the return on equity (ROE) stands at *TBA and the debt to equity is at 0.76.
+At present the return on equity (ROE) stands at 16.10% and the debt to equity is at 0.78.

 Technical: